wittene/cat-face-embeddings/readme.md

   - **src/data_processing** contains source code related to generating the train/valid/test sets
   - **src/embeddings** contains source code for the learned embedding model and embedding database generation

-## Setup
-1. Clone this repository.
-2. In the repository directory, create and activate a virtual environment for this project.

 ## How to run

+> Tip: Running any script with the -h flag will output a usage message.

+### Setup
+- Clone this repository.
+- In the repository directory, create and activate a virtual environment for this project.

 ### Dataset Generation
 - The image data should be organized to be parsed into a `torchvision.datasets.ImageFolder`.